Adamk99k/How-well-do-you-know-crypto/README.md

 * To test if my site works on different browsers I copy and pasted the live site link into.
 Google.Chrome/Firefox/Brave/WindowsExplorer And the site loaded without issue on all browsers.

 # CREDITS
-* Background image was take from <a href="https://wallpapercave.com/black-gradient-wallpaper">Here</a>
 * Thanks to the amazing slack community for helping me when I needed it.
 * Thanks to code institute for providing me the learning material.